oasis-tcs/openc2-oc2ls/oc2ls.md

 The Actuator property of a Command, defined in [Section 3.3.1.3](#3313-actuator), is always extended if present in a command, because no actuator specifiers are defined in this specification.

 **Example:**
-In this example Command, the Actuator Specifier `asset_id` is defined within the Stateless Packet Filtering Profile and referenced using the property name slpf.
+In this example Command, the Actuator Specifier `asset_id` is defined within the Stateless Packet Filtering Profile which is referenced using the property name slpf.
 ```json
 {
     "action": "deny",